Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.

 Audition repertoire

-Undergraduates should present a contrasted programme of three pieces from the following list.
+Undergraduates should present a contrasted solo programme of three pieces from the following list.

-Postgraduates should present a contrasted programme of four pieces from the following list.
+Postgraduates should present a contrasted solo programme of four pieces from the following list.

-In most cases live guitar auditions last around 30 minutes.
-If you are invited to perform at interview, as time is limited you may be interrupted before you have performed a complete piece.
+In most cases live guitar auditions last around 30 minutes, and will include sight-reading.
+As time is limited you may be interrupted before you have performed a complete piece.

 Undergraduate applicants

-You may be asked to have a subsequent interview with one of the undergraduate academic staff, during which you can discuss your study plans and may be asked some questions about a short extract of music, and be asked to take some aural skills assessments consisting of a sight-singing test and some of the following:
+You may be asked to have a subsequent interview with one of the undergraduate academic staff, during which you can discuss your study plans.
+As part of the interview you may be asked some questions about a short extract of music, and be asked to take some aural skills assessments consisting of a sight-singing test and some of the following:

 Sorry, we cannot issue specimen tests.